How to Look Up an LLC in Mississippi? (Step by Step Guide)

 To proceed, visit the website, select the "ID Number" option, and enter the information into the designated search bar.

-This will initiate the search and provide you with the relevant information associated with the ID number.
+This starts the search and pulls up the information tied to that ID number.

 c.
 Search by Officer Name